 How I Use: I very gently work the brush through, starting from only an inch or two own from my hair.
 I go up a couple of inches with each stroke until I’m at my roots.
 I lose SO much less hair than detangling in the shower.
 Plus it’s easier to deal with, and the drains don’t clog (really though.
 We’re friends here, it’s fine.)

 Okay, tbh the reasons I tried this were that 1.
 It was new and 2.
 I was sick of the scent of the NYMN Dark Blue line.
 Yes, it smells like a vacation but when you smell the same thing for a year straight it gets boring.
-I began using this at the beginning of winter and am partially through my second bottle.
-The scent is a bit lighter and not as in-your-face tropical.
-I would recommend shaking a little before your first use.
-My first time using it the low-poo was translucent, but after that it was a “creamier” color/consistency.
+This set is made for kids, but

 How I Use: Basically, as a “normal” shampoo.
 Low-poos are very user friendly if you are just starting your natural hair journey.
 I use about a quarter size amount and lather into my scalp.
 Don’t lather into your ends or they will get dry.
 This shampoo (low-poo) lathers very well and is quite cleansing.
 If you use water soluble silicones you’ll have no trouble rinsing those out.
 I am careful not to pile my hair up but rather focus on cleansing my scalp.
 Often I will do this two times, rinsing in between.
 I focus the second time on anywhere there appears to be any buildup.
 Rinse out completely before continuing.

 To make this clear to any new readers, no this isn’t sponsored.
 I just decided to try this line all together and have loved the results.